HannahTAMU/ANYL-605-Pre-Capstone-Project/README.md

 ![image](https://github.com/user-attachments/assets/c09d7ece-f22e-4fd2-a099-3e2a304c539e)

 Given the RSMEs are incredible close as are the R^2 values of the Lasso, Ridge, and Linear Regression, we should select the model that handles the collinearity and provides the most insight in terms of significant variables.
-The ___ model delivers on both of those criteria.
+The ridge model delivers on both of those criteria.

 ## Challenges: